 In the opening chapter, ‘The Literary Career’, Bennett distinguishes between the main types of writing.
 He classifies journalism into two branches, the mechanical and the literary:

 [The mechanical branch] is mainly the concern of reporters, of all sorts, and of sub-editors.
 It is that part of the executive side of journalism which can be carried out with the least expenditure of original brain-power.
 It consists in reporting — parliament, fashionable weddings, cricket-matches. company meetings, fat-stock shows; and in work of a sub-editorial character…

 Has the mechanical branch changed much since Bennett’s time?
-For ‘parliament’, substitute politics; for ‘fashionable weddings’, substitute celebrities; for ‘cricket-matches’, substitute sport, for ‘company meetings’, substitute business; for ‘fat-stock shows’, substitute farming.
-It doesn’t seem so different, though there are vast areas of modern life — technology, ‘lifestyle’, food and drink, personal finance — that are nowadays considered suitable subjects for journalism but perhaps weren’t in Bennett’s day.
+For ‘parliament’, substitute politics; for ‘fashionable weddings’, substitute celebrity culture; for ‘cricket-matches’, substitute sport, for ‘company meetings’, substitute business; for ‘fat-stock shows’, substitute farming.
+It doesn’t seem so different, though there are vast areas of modern life — technology, ‘lifestyle’, food and drink, personal finance — considered suitable subjects for journalism that perhaps weren’t in Bennett’s day.

 Then there is the literary branch, which Bennett calls ‘the higher branch’:

 This branch merges with the lower in the person of the “descriptive reporter”, who may be a genius with the wages of an ambassador, like the late GW Steevens, or a mere hack who describes the Lord Mayor’s procession and writes “stalwart emissaries of the law” when he means policemen.
 It includes, besides the aristocracy of descriptive writing, reviews, dramatic and other critics, financial experts, fashion-writers, paragraphists, miscellaneous contributors regular and irregular, assorted leader-writers, assistant editors and editors.